defra-design/aqie-design-history/app/posts/private-beta/sprint-10.md

 * participants did not follow the service in the order we expected which meant context within some of the sections was lost
 * participants still required prompting to expand the section on the health effects of air pollution
 * participants skipped over the statutory pollution information and went straight to the ‘Average levels’ numbers which, without the context of the previous sections, were difficult to interpret
-* participants did not understand the relevance of the monitoring areas on display and came to incorrect conclusions there was repetitive text in about health information in the pollutant pages
+* participants did not understand the relevance of the displayed monitoring areas and often reached incorrect conclusions
+* there was repetitive text in about health information in the pollutant pages